Frequently asked questions.

 - Want to offer clients the ability to self-schedule appointments online, safely, with zero-touch from you, or are already using Calendly (or similar) for your clients

 - You were early to adopt tools like MSPAssist, BrightGauge, or UserCentric etc.

 - Have ever thought to yourself “there’s got to be a better way than tickets”

 Then we think you may really appreciate Licorice.

 Licorice is completely free to use up to 3 users.
 For 4 or more people, it’s US$30/mo per person paid annually (for all subscribers), or $36/mo paid monthly.
 This allows you to test Licorice with no risk, and for small IT providers to get a start for free.
 Prices are subject to change.

 What are Licorice’s system requirements?

-Licorice runs in a browser.
-We support up-to-date Chrome, Firefox, Safari, and Edge (based on Chromium).
+Licorice runs in modern browsers.
+We support current Chrome, Firefox, Safari, and Edge (Chromium).
 The minimum supported screen resolution is 1920×1080.
 Licorice should also work on Chromebooks and thin clients (as long as their browsers are reasonably modern).